-The NEI has many resources to help you promote glaucoma awareness.
-They have a Social Media Toolkit with articles, messages, info cards, infographics and videos for traditional and social media outlets.
+The In addition to the AAO, NEI has many resources to help you promote glaucoma awareness.
+They have a Social Media Toolkit with articles, messages, infocards, infographics and videos for traditional and social media outlets, in English and Spanish.
 There’s also a Medicare Benefit Card you can distribute at community events that outlines Medicare eye examination benefits for people with diabetes and glaucoma risk.
 To better communicate glaucoma awareness, you can boost your own knowledge with resources and articles available on the website.
-Of course, 20/20 is here to help you understand the causes and solutions for low vision with our CE “An Introduction to Low Vision” at 2020mag.com/ce.
+Of course, 20/20 Magazine is there to help you understand the causes and solutions for low vision with our CE, “An Introduction to Low Vision,” at 2020mag.com/ce.

 This year, think about a successful vision health calendar instead of unsuccessful resolutions, and have a happy and productive New Year, one month at a time!